huytd/azeroth-js/README.md

 # AzerothJS

 AzerothJS is an open source blog engine running on static file servers such as Github Pages or any web hosting.

+In short: 100% client-side JavaScript.

 ![](./img/azeroth_screenshot.png)

 ## Live demo
 Check out the [live demo here](http://huytd.github.io/azeroth-js/)

-## What make AzerothJS cool?
+## What makes AzerothJS cool?

 - Super lightweight
 - No installation needed